Just a little snippet of history past, where we began to present day. Its been a wonderful journey, and you've been the best of company, thank you x

 2013-2014.
 Country Homes & Interiors feature

 We were very proud to be featured in the May 2014 issue of the Country Homes & Interiors magazine, as part of their 'Country business' series.
 It was a huge experience with memories that I will always carry.
+My dear Mother would have been so proud.
 The shoot was taken back in September of the previous year, so it all seems such a long time ago now... time flies.
 Sadly our Eldest was at work and unable to take part, so everytime I look at the pictures I just see that he is missing.

 The set includes images of our woodland home, the fairysteps workshop, family and of course fairysteps products.
 Rather too many images of me though...